tonygermano/mirth-user-privacy-plugin/README.md

 # A Mirth Connect Privacy Plugin

+> NOTE: No updates to this plugin are planned since NextGen has announced that Mirth
+> Connect 4.6 is no longer available under an open source license.

 This plugin for [Mirth Connect](https://github.com/nextgenhealthcare/connect) performs two functions to prevent exposing details of your server and [Personal Data](https://en.wikipedia.org/wiki/Personal_data) to NextGen Healthcare.